parietal-io/py-rbush/README.md

 This library is extremely alpha.
 DO NOT USE for anything besides test / dev.
 -------

+# Mission
+The mission of RBush is to provide a performant, thread-safe RTree implementation for Python which does not have `libspatialindex` or `geos` as a dependencies.

 # py-rbush
 Python port of JS rbush library